Abin-Antony-PJ/PROJECTS/README.md

 ---

-## For Recruiters & Reviewers
+## For Prospective Clients

-This project reflects my ability to apply data science to solve real-world business problems, structure code clearly, and present insights visually.
-If you're viewing this as part of a portfolio review, feel free to reach out:
+This project showcases my skills in business analytics, including data-driven problem solving, structured analysis, and interactive dashboard development.
+If you're looking for freelance or contract support in transforming data into actionable business insights, feel free to get in touch:

 **Email**: [abinantonypj08@gmail.com](mailto:abinantonypj08@gmail.com)
 **LinkedIn**: [linkedin.com/in/abin-antony-p-j](https://www.linkedin.com/in/abin-antony-p-j/)